Linear and nonlinear parabolic forward-backward problems: Introduction

+\item Differentiating the equation with respect to the vertical variable in order to obtain an equation for the vorticity;

+\item Differentiating the equation with respect to the tangential variable in order to derive higher order estimates (under compatibility conditions). \end{itemize}

+These operations more or less commute at main order, and lead to the study of the equation $z\p_x u - \p_{zz} u=f$.
+However their (lower order) commutators may be a source of substantial technical difficulties.
+Our understanding is that the authors of \cite{IM2022} perform the operations in the following order (see Section 3 of their paper): 1.
+Linearize; 2.
+Differentiate with respect to the horizontal variable; 3.
+Straighten the free boundary; 4.
+Differentiate with respect to the vertical variable.

+We believe that the computations are much simpler, and the structure is better understood, when the straightening change of variables is performed first.
+This also allows us to have a more accurate comparison between the Burgers type equation and the Prandtl one. \end{rmk}

 The plan of this work is as follows.
 As a preliminary, we introduce in \cref{sec:spaces} the functional spaces we will use.
-First, we study the linear problem \eqref{eq:shear} in \cref{sec:shear}, leading to \cref{thm:existence-shear-X1}, and prove that the two orthogonality conditions we expose are indeed nonvoid.
-We also construct the singular profiles $\busing^i$ and prove \cref{thm:decomp-linear}.
-Second, in \cref{sec:linearized}, we study linearized problems of the form \eqref{eq:correct-linear}.
-The main task is to derive the modified orthogonality conditions.
-We also provide a formula for $\ell_{\bu}^j$.
-Third, we prove the stability with respect to the underlying flow $\bu$ of the orthogonality conditions in \cref{sec:orth-stable}.
-Note that in order to derive estimates in the intermediate space $\qhalf$, we will need to prove interpolation results on closed subspaces of Hilbert spaces.
-This rather technical step is performed in \cref{sec:est-Q12}, in which we also generalize the decomposition result of \cref{thm:decomp-linear} to the linearized equation \eqref{eq:correct-linear}.
-Then, in \cref{sec:nonlinear}, we turn to the nonlinear problem for which we prove the existence of solutions in \cref{sec:exist-nonlinear} using the scheme mentioned above, then uniqueness in \cref{sec:unique-nonlinear} and the necessity of the nonlinear orthogonality conditions in \cref{sec:necessity}.
-This concludes the proof of \cref{thm:main}.
+First, we study the linear problem \eqref{eq:shear} in \cref{sec:shear}, leading to \cref{thm:shear-Q1}, and prove that the two orthogonality conditions we expose are indeed nonvoid.
+We also construct the singular profiles $\busing^i$ and prove \cref{thm:shear-decomp}.
+In order to introduce our nonlinear scheme, we extend these linear results to the Vlasov--Poisson--Fokker--Planck system as an example in \cref{sec:Fokker-Planck}, where we also set up our general nonlinear methodology.
+We then turn towards the proof of \cref{thm:burgers} in \cref{sec:Burgers}, and the one of \cref{thm:prandtl} in \cref{sec:Prandtl}.
+In order to prove the existence of weak solutions of the Prandtl system (i.e.\ the first point of \cref{thm:prandtl}), we will need an interpolation result: this rather technical step is performed in \cref{sec:interpolation}.
+Eventually, in \cref{sec:proof-uniqueness}, we prove the uniqueness of weak solutions to various linear problems, by adapting an argument due to Baouendi and Grisvard \cite{BG}.
+In \cref{sec:proofs-spaces}, we prove various technical results of functional analysis that we use throughout the paper. \cref{sec:proof-lem:reg-away-sing-pts} contain the postponed proof of a lemma of \cref{sec:Prandtl}.